drsounds/bitnet/README.md

 ## Node structure

-A node is a ontological footprint, which has the following binary structure. byte 0-8 is the node signature.
+A node is a ontological footprint, which consists of binary setences.

-## The signature
+## A setence
-The signature consists of 64 bytes, (four representing id of entities and states and then stores context specific information.)
+The setence consists of 64 bytes signature which represents the setence meaning.

 * first integer describes the subject.
 * next integer describes the predicate.
 * third integer describes the predicate extension.